KaseyChan/infs2822podcast/episode/0/README.md

 # Week 0 - Introduction to the INFS2822 Podcast

-## Overview

-In this episode, we introduce the INFS2822 podcast and provide some tips about how you can get ahead before Term starts.
+_In this episode, we introduce the INFS2822 podcast and provide some tips about how you can get ahead before Term starts._

-## Show Notes

 ### Course overview